sunisdown/faster_cpython/optimizations.rst

 Read also the `Wikipedia article on loop unrolling
 <https://en.wikipedia.org/wiki/Loop_unrolling>`_.

+.. _remove-dead-code:

 Remove dead code
 ================

 - ``if DEBUG: print("debug")`` where ``DEBUG`` is known to be False

+Implemented in the :ref:`CPython peephole optimizer <cpython-peephole>`.

 .. _load-global-optim: